The Reluctant Messiah: Truth about Jiddu Krishnamurti and Theosophy

 The researchers, even the Ojai Krishnamurti organizations hardly go into this conflict.
 We are fully-aware, that Theosophy is not taken seriously within scholarship.
 The opinion about Theosophy is formed by conjecture: the first Hodgson report, and the Besant-Leadbeater period.

-The origin and correct view of the conflict between Jiddu Krishnamurti and the Theosophical Society should be laid out.
+The origin and more clearer view of the conflict between Jiddu Krishnamurti and the Theosophical Society should be laid out.
 Judging from Jiddu Krishnamurti’s attitude to religion in general, he himself mirrors statements in the correspondences between A.O.
 Hume, Sinnett, and the Adepts.

-So then comes Jiddu Krishnamurti repeatedly denouncing the entire tradition of gurus, rabbis, masters, lamas, &c., and it’s reactionary, but it is not a blow to Theosophy.
-It is a blow to its distortion.
+So then comes Jiddu Krishnamurti repeatedly denouncing the entire tradition of gurus, rabbis, masters, lamas, &c.
+It is alright denunciation and reactionary, partly because of the cocooned life he was subjected to, and the lies told to him.
 The real Occult Philosophy breeds self-reliance, and rejects the worship of the gods and men.

 “Theosophists and others say that truth has many aspects: Christianity is one aspect, Buddhism, another, Hinduism another, and so on.
 This merely indicates that we want to stick to our own particular prejudices, and be tolerant to other people’s prejudices.
 To me, truth has no aspects.”—Auckland 31 Mar., 1934.
 “We are so entrenched in prejudice, in tradition with its special beliefs and dogmas, that we repeat dogmatically, readily, that there are many paths to truth.
 The leaders of organised interests try to cover up, in weighty phrases, the inherent brutality of division.”—Madras 20 Dec., 1936.
 “The idea that there are separate paths to truth, that truth has different aspects, is unreal; it is the speculative thought of the intolerant trying to be tolerant.”
 (Jiddu Krishnamurti, Commentaries on Living, Vol. II Ch.
 44, 1958.)